Popular belief is that vitamin C can cure the common cold. However, research about this claim is conflicting.

 Large doses of vitamin C supplementation are not recommended during pregnancy.

-A balanced diet almost always provides the required vitamin and minerals for the day.
+A balanced diet almost always provides the required vitamins and minerals for the day.

 Colds and vitamin C